hphelion/docs.hpcloud.com/apispecs/nova/Volume Backup API Specification.md

 Same as parent API

 ## 4.3 Common Response Headers
-*List the common response headers i.e. Content-Type, Content-Length, Connection, Date, ETag, Server, etc. *

 Same as parent API

 ## 4.4 Service API Operation Details
-*The following section, enumerates each resource and describes each of its API calls as listed in the Service API Operations section, documenting the naming conventions, request and response formats, status codes, error conditions, rate limits, quota limits, and specific business rules.*

 ### 4.4.1 Backups